nightscout/Trio/.github/ISSUE_TEMPLATE/feature-request.md

 ## User Impact
 *(Optional) Describe the impact of this issue on your use of the Trio app.
 Include any specific examples or data that demonstrate how widespread or severe the problem is.*

-## Priority Level
-*Indicate the priority level of this feature request (e.g., low, medium, high) based on its importance and urgency for improving the Trio app experience.*